-Single Equality Scheme for Hackney

-2018 - 2022

-Hackney

-Contents

-Introduction 6

-Legal Requirements 8

-Adopting a new vision for the borough 10

-How we developed the Single Equality Scheme 12

-The challenging context for this work 13

-Equality groups in Hackney 15

-Tackling key inequalities - progress and challenges 19

-Hackney's Single Equality Scheme 2018 - 22 29

-Forward

 Hackney has seen enormous change in recent years.
 Improved public services, better transport links and a much improved quality of life have led to Hackney becoming a desirable place to live and work.
 The population has grown by a third since the 2001 Census, with a larger proportion of affluent, higher skilled residents moving into the borough.
 The change has also led to rapid economic growth as it has become an attractive location for businesses.
 House prices have also more than doubled over the last 10 years.
 Whilst many residents are very positive about the improvements and changes, we are now seeing growing inequalities whilst average incomes in the borough remain relatively low.

 These growing inequalities are a concern for all our residents and tackling this is a key priority.
-"Tackling Inequality" has been the first of five Mayoral priorities for Hackney's Mayor, elected in 2016 and re-elected in 2018.
+"Tackling Inequality" has been the first Mayoral priority for Hackney's Mayor since he was elected in 2016.

-1 2001 Census Population Estimate is 202,824 compared with 2016 mid year estimate of 273,200 This priority needs to be firmly embedded into the way all services are delivered and residents are engaged.
+This priority needs to be firmly embedded into the way all services are delivered and residents are engaged.
 So, for example, the way we run our children's centres or deliver care to vulnerable adults will directly contribute to how equal our borough is.
 However, alongside this we need to look at how we tackle specific inequalities for different groups.
 This is why we have developed a new Single Equality Scheme which sets out the key objectives and associated actions which we will take to tackle disadvantage, eliminate discrimination and build community relations.

 I am pleased that Hackney's commitment to equality has been recognised through the Equality Framework for Local Government accreditation process.
 This framework has been developed to assess how we are doing against a fixed set of criteria developed for local government.
 The accreditation includes a visit conducted by officers and Members from other local authorities to review the work of the Council.
 Hackney was assessed as Excellent on the Equality Framework for Local Government in 2013, and was re-accredited in 2018.

 We have developed this draft by looking carefully at evidence of need and inequalities as well as considering residents' views and insights.
 We have talked to those responsible for services within the Council and in partner organisations to discuss their plans and commitments we can make together.
-This is a consultation draft which we would now like to develop further with residents and partners.
-Over the next few months we will invite views in an online survey and also in focus groups and meetings.
-I welcome your challenge and insights so we can make sure that this scheme reflects a very broad range of equality issues and solutions.
-Cllr Carole Williams, Cabinet Member for Employment, Skills and Human Resources